Listen closely…Because I’m about to open up my bag of life insurance savings tricks and share the best I’ve got.

 The feature is called an Income Protection Option or Death Benefit Income Rider.

-Protective and Transamerica are the biggest providers that have some form of this “modified” death benefit option, but a handful of other companies also offer it.
+Protective and Transamerica are the biggest providers that have some form of this “modified” death benefit option, but a handful of other life insurance companies also offer it.

 How to Save BIG with the Pennies from Heaven Strategy